stunzz/Tailscale-Share/README.md

 A simple GUI Frontend written in plain Python for Tailscale cmd tool.
 Been using Tailscale for years, don't know why never took the plunge to write a simple utility to facilitate my own work.
 Ahhh laziness.
 Nevertheless, the utility is here.
 The app/programme simply executes sub-processes in a shell.
 The GUI is built on the infamous Tkinter.

 ## Feature
 - Transfer files to other devices on your Tailnet.
-(Files can only be transfered to the devices of the current user.)
+(Files can only be transfered to the devices of the current user.
+This is limitation is from Tailscale side.)
 ## To-do
 - [ ] Drag n Drop file selection.
 - [x] Multiple file selection.